 Steep ascents and descents

 Beyond Bhoj Kharak, the incline becomes gentler.
 But the steady altitude gain makes the trail to Kedar Kharak and beyond equally challenging.
-The trail becomes slippery and boulder prone.
-You realize that climbing boulders while trying to catch your breath is no easy task.
+As the trail becomes slippery and boulder prone, you realize that climbing boulders while trying to catch your breath is no way an easy task.

 The entire trail from Gangotri to Kedartal runs along the Kedar Ganga River.
 The initial part of the trail from Gangotri is quite straightforward.
 It goes through forests and the moisture from the trees keeps the trail firm and hard.
 You realize how important this is when you face the loose mud and stones later on the trek.